haryanapnx/e-kan/README.md

 ## Project Setup
  - Rename file `.env.example` to `.env `
- - `npm install` to Install all packages and dependensi
+ - `npm install` to Install all packages and dependencies